Chocolate Lava Cakes with Peanut Butter Truffles

-Lava Truffle Filling:
+Peanut Butter Truffle Filling:

 Cool, then refrigerate until firm, covered tightly.
-Scoop 1/2″ rounds on a piece of waxed paper.

 Making ahead of time?
 Undercook a bit, then reheat and let the lovely center flow.
 Alternately, prepare the cakes and refrigerate until ready to bake.
 Place on your countertop for at least a half an hour to take out the chill, then pop in a hot over and serve immediately.